Reveal flocking phase transition of self-propelled active particles by machine learning regression uncertainty: Flocking phase transition and the inverse statistical problem of self-propelled active particles

-The physical system under consideration consists of $N$ self-propelled particles in the two-dimensional (2D) space of linear size $L$ under influences from environmental fluctuations, for instance, birds flying in low-visibility conditions such as foggy weather.
-It can be modeled by a set of stochastic discrete-time dynamical equations \citep{Chate_PRL_2004,Chate_PRE_2008}, which corresponds to a modified version of the well-known Vicsek model \citep{Vicsek_PRL_1995} with extrinsic noise, whose explicit form reads
+The physical system under consideration consists of $N$ self-propelled active particles in a two-dimensional box of size $L\times L$ with periodic boundary conditions under influences from environmental fluctuations, e.g., flying birds in low-visibility conditions like foggy weather.
+These self-propelled active particles share a free speed $v_{0}$, and at any time $t$, each particle $i$ decide to adjust its own velocity $\boldsymbol{v}_{i}(t)$ according to the average velocity of all particles located within its neighborhood $U_{i}$ (including $i$ itself).
+This can be described by the Vicsek model with extrinsic noise, where the collective behavior of self-propelled active particles is modeled by a set of stochastic discrete-time dynamical equations \citep{Vicsek_PRL_1995,Toner_Ann_Phys_2005,Chate_PRL_2004,Chate_PRE_2008}:

-where $\boldsymbol{r}_{j}(t)$, $\boldsymbol{v}_{j}(t)$, and $\theta_{j}(t)$ are the position, the velocity and the direction angle of the velocity of the $j$th bird at time $t$ (from now on we directly refer self-propelled particles as birds), respectively.
-Here, all birds are assumed to fly at speeds with the same constant magnitude $v_{0}$. $\Delta t$ is the discrete time step and one can choose $\Delta t=1$ without loss of generality. $U_{j}$ is the spherical neighborhood of the $j$th bird with radius $r_{0}$ centered at $\boldsymbol{r}_{j}$.
-Influences from environmental fluctuations are described by the extrinsic noise term $\eta e^{i\xi_{j}(t)}$ appearing in Eq.~(\ref{eq:Direction_with_extrinsic_noise}), with $\xi_{j}(t)$ being a random variable uniformly distributed within the interval $[-\pi,\pi]$ and $\eta$ being the noise level.
-A key feature of this system is that, for the fixed density $\rho\equiv N/L^{2}$ of birds, the change in the noise level can drive a first-order phase transition \citep{Chate_PRL_2004,Chate_PRE_2008} between the flocking phase and the disordered phase {[}cf.~insets of Fig.~\ref{fig:Networks}(a){]}, which is characterized by the jump in the magnitude of the average normalized velocity $v_{a}=|\sum_{j=1}^{N}\boldsymbol{v}_{j}|/Nv_{0},$ as shown for instance in Fig.~\ref{fig:Networks}(a).
+Here, $\Delta t$ is the discrete time step, $\vartheta$ is a normalization operator {[}$\vartheta(\boldsymbol{w})=\boldsymbol{w}\slash\vert\boldsymbol{w}\vert${]}, and $\mathcal{N}_{i}$ denotes the number of particles within $U_{i}$.
+The neighborhood $U_{i}$ is a disk with radius $r_{0}$ centered at the location of $i$, and its determination is also subject to periodic boundary conditions.
+The random unit vector $\boldsymbol{\xi}_{i}$ is a vectorial noise, with $\eta\in[0,1]$ being the noise level that captures the environmental fluctuations.
+A key feature of this system is that, for the fixed density $\rho\equiv N\slash L^{2}$ of self-propelled active particles, the change in the noise level $\eta$ can drive a first-order phase transition between the flocking phase and the disordered phase, as illustrated in Fig.~\ref{fig:Samples}, which is characterized by the jump in the system's global group velocity $\bar{v}=\vert\sum_{j=1}^{N}\boldsymbol{v}_{j}\slash(Nv_{0})\vert$ \citep{Vicsek_PRL_1995,Toner_Ann_Phys_2005,Chate_PRL_2004,Chate_PRE_2008}.
+In the following, we focus on the case with $N=2048,\rho=2,L=32,v_{0}=0.5,r=1$ for instance, and in this case, the jump in $\bar{v}$ appears at $\eta_{c}=0.626\pm0.006$ as one can see from Fig.~\ref{fig:ISP}(a).
+The concrete goal of our work is to apply LFRU to make the ANNs automatically extract this critical noise level $\eta_{c}$ by analyzing the data of the system's spatial distributions and velocity distributions as shown in Fig.~\ref{fig:Samples}.

-In the following, we focus on the case with $N=2048$, $\rho=2.0$, $v_{0}=0.5$, $r_{0}=1$, and shall use NN based machine learning techniques to investigate the first-order flocking transition of this system and particularly predict the critical noise level associated to this transition.